dennisbartol/Stop-watch/README.md

-« A basic stopwatch, powered by the internal clock and Javascript® »
+« A basic stopwatch - Powered by the internal digital clock of computers, and Javascript® »

--SCSS needs to be updated (Later on) as well - Jan 5th, 2024